 - Colorado Public Radio has compiled a list of resources for musicians

 Montezuma and Dolores Counties, Colorado

-- All public and private Colorado schools have been ordered closed through at least April 30.
-The Montezuma-Cortez School District and the Dolores School District have dedicated update pages on their websites.
+- The Montezuma-Cortez School District and the Dolores School District have dedicated COVID-19 update pages on their websites.

 Ute Mountain Ute Tribe

 - Chairman Manuel Heart has clarified that Colorado's mask mandate applies to both Towaoc and White Mesa.

 - All Ute Mountain Tribal Park tours have been canceled through March 30, 2021.
 A public letter from Vice Chairman Selwyn Whiteskunk says the decision was made between the council and the tribal park director.

 The State of New Mexico has travel restrictions in place for visitors from nearly every U.S. state, including Colorado, Utah and Arizona.
 Self-quarantine regulations for visitors (and the updated listed of applicable states) can be found on the state health department's website.